Supplement to Propositional Attitude Reports

 (2) Ralph believes that there are spies

-(3) Someone is such that Ralph believes that he is a spy.
+(3) Someone is such that Ralph believes that s/he is a spy.

-The truth of (3) but not (2), to echo Quine, would give the FBI cause to be interested in Ralph (or at least this was evidently so in the 1950s).
-We might paraphrase (3) as follows: "Someone is such that Ralph believes of him that he is a spy."
+The truth of (3) but not (2), to echo Quine, would give the FBI cause to be interested in Ralph.
+We might paraphrase (3) as follows: “Someone is such that Ralph believes of that person that s/he is a spy.”
 The distinction between (2) and (3) can be seen as a distinction of scope for the existential quantifier.
-In (2), the existential quantifier is interpreted as having narrow scope, within the scope of ‘believes’, which we can represent with the following hybrid sentences.
+In (2), the existential quantifier is interpreted as having narrow scope, occurring within the scope of ‘believes’, which we can represent with the following hybrid sentences.

 (2*) Ralph believes: ∃x(x is a spy).

 In (3), however, the existential quantifier has wide scope and binds a variable that occurs freely within the scope of ‘believes’ and so binds across the attitude verb.

 (3*) ∃x(Ralph believes that x is a spy).

-The ambiguity in (1) and the simple way of distinguishing the two interpretations in (2*) and (3*) suggest that we are on to something.
-Russell's theory of definite descriptions employs just such a distinction in answering Frege's puzzles about belief.
-(See the supplementary document on Definite descriptions.)
+Russell’s theory of definite descriptions employs just such a distinction in answering Frege’s puzzles about belief.

 (4) The shortest spy might not have been/was not a spy.